bluedot-arcade/bluedot-docs/docs/boards/bd845-pwb/index.md

 ---

 # BD845-PWB
-A clone of the original DanceDanceRevolution GN845-PWB Pad IO Board.
+A clone of the original DanceDanceRevolution GN845-PWB Stage IO Board.
 {: .fs-6 .fw-300 }